 Taken together our three sets of findings on the impact of disputes on foreign investment, investment reputation, and changes in investment reputation substantively challenge the conclusions of prior research focusing on disputes registered at the ICSID between 1984 and 2006.
 Only in the post-2006 period have disputes manifested a reputational impact.
 Thus whereas the logic underlying the credible commitment story espoused in the political economy literature assumes that states incur statistically and substantively significant costs from allegations that they have violated their international agreements, we show that the effects of involvement in investor-state disputes are contingent on institutional design and information flows.

 These findings have significant implications for the broader body of literature on inter- national institutions.
 Existing theory assumes that formal international commitments raise the ex post cost of defection, thereby creating incentives for states to comply with their treaty obligations.
 Our analysis significantly modifies this expectation by suggesting that the strength of the incentives for compliance vary with the monitoring, sanctioning, and enforcement mechanisms brought into play by particular sets of international institutions.
 Under the current ISDS regime, the monitoring of treaty compliance is externalized to in- dividual private firms and ad hoc arbitral tribunals, whose deliberations are limited to the facts of a particular case, unpredictable, less than transparent, prolonged, and potentially reversible.
 Notwithstanding the legal powers enjoyed by investors under international treaty agreements, the reputational risks of state involvement in ISDS processes have been accord- ingly attenuated.
-It is only since 2006, when important shifts begn to take place in the access of investors to information about dispute processes, that the reputational costs of dispute involvement began to become significant.
+It is only since 2006, when important shifts began to take place in the access of investors to information about dispute processes, that the reputational costs of dispute involvement began to become significant.
 The central implication for future research is that reputational mechanisms for effective enforcement of international commitments are contingent on institutional design and associated information costs.

 References